lhao03/lhao03.github.io/content/blog/linux-again.md

 ## Stuff I like
 - Keyboard shortcuts!
 Such a time saver.
 They are built into Pop!_OS so you don't need to do anything to set up them!
-- Tiling: On windows, tiling is a pain.
-But on Pop!_OS it super smooth and works great with the keyboard shortcuts.
 - Searching up applications: when I search for apps on Windows, I press the Windows key and then start typing.
 But since it has to switch from the menu to the search, there's always lag and it skips a few of the first characters.
 For instance, "word" becomes "ord".
 On Pop!_OS, search is SO fast.
 - My wifi doesn't break anymore?
 Before on Windows I was disconnected from my wifi everyday for a few minutes.
 Now it just doesn't happen when I use Linux.
 Weird...
 - The terminal: before I was using WSL2 which works, but there's downsides to it (file transfer is hella slow).
 Now with a Linux shell everything is so fast and it just works.